davgram/eadl-network/docs/sections/01-ad-baseline.md

-MINE: I created the VM with Virtual Box
-Name: eadl-dc (Windows Server 2025), 2 vCPU, 4GB RAM, 50GB disk, is  enough for our goals.

-The first important part is configuring the NAT Network In this case the NAT network will allow to create a virtual private LAN with its own virtual router thats similate a real LAN.
+The first important part is configuring the NAT Network
+<b> In this case the NAT network will allow to create a virtual private LAN with its own virtual router thats similate a real LAN. </b>

 Put the DC and all the hosts in a private